If You’re Experiencing Any of These 15 Feelings, You’re Very Easily Overwhelmed

 Getty Images

 Are you always agonising over what to have for lunch or which shirt to wear?
 Decision paralysis is a common symptom of feeling overwhelmed.
 When your mind is already cluttered with thoughts and worries, even minor choices can feel impossibly daunting.
-This indecisiveness can leave you feeling stuck and frustrated.
+Your indecisiveness can leave you feeling stuck and frustrated.

 2. Your to-do list feels like it’s never-ending.